-COURSE NAME : LAW AND SOCIAL TRANSFORMATION IN INDIA COURSE CODE : TH-103101
+COURSE NAME: LAW AND SOCIAL TRANSFORMATION IN INDIA

-This course is to be designed to offer (a) awareness of India approaches to social and economical problems in the context of law as a means of social control and change; and (b) a spirit of inquiry to explore and exploit law and legal institutions as a means to achieve development within the framework of law.
-The endeavour is to make the students aware of the role the law has played and has to play in the contemporary Indian society.
+This course is to be designed to offer (a) awareness of India approaches to social and economic problems in the context of law s a means of social control and change; and (b) a spirit of inquiry to explore and exploit law and legal institutions as a means to achieve development within the framework of law.
+The endeavour is to make the students aware of the role the law has played and has to play in the contemporary India society.